PaddlePaddle/Paddle/paddle/framework/net_design.md

              const std::vector<const Variable &> &inputs,
              std::vector<Variable &> &outputs, const OprAttr &attr = OprAttr());

-  // Run all the operators with the default scope. virtual bool Run() override;
+  // Run all the operators with the `scope`, if no scope is provided, default
+  // scope will be used instead. virtual bool Run(Scope *scope = nullptr) override;

   // run all operators in ops_ sequentially. bool RunOps(Scope *scope);